1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 You can either use this token as a proper JWT - parse it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the [/user-svc/self](/docs/1backend/read-self) endpoint.

+### Verifying a token

+The [`/user-svc/public-key`](/docs/1backend/get-public-key) will return you the public key of the User Svc which then you can use that to verify the token.

+Use the JWT libraries that are available in your programming language to do that, or use the Singularon [SDK](https://github.com/1backend/1backend/tree/main/sdk) if your language is supported.

 ### Automatic token refresh

 1Backend tokens are valid for a limited time (see `OB_TOKEN_EXPIRATION`).
 Once a token expires, 1Backend can either automatically refresh it (this is the default behaviour) or reject it based on configuration (see `OB_TOKEN_AUTO_REFRESH_OFF`).